Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Proposed Bayesian chain model

 In this paper, based on the intuition of $\eta_{\textrm{dist}}(\{x, x'\})$, we define a novel Bayesian \GLM\ \textbf{chain} \GTR\ model with feature function

-where $i=1, 2, \ldots, |\statespace|(|\statespace|-1)/2.$ If we set $\eta((x, x'))=\eta_{\textrm{dist}}(\{x, x'\})$, the intuition of the Bayesian \GLM\ \textbf{chain} \GTR\ model is that the value of each exchangeable parameter $\theta_{\{x, x'\}}$ depend on $\{x, x'\}$ and its neighbour pair denoted as $\{x{''}, x{'''}\}$.
-Its neighbour pair satisfies that $\vert\eta(\{x{''}, x{'''}\})-\eta(\{x, x'\})\vert=1.$ Equivalently, we can define the Bayesian \textbf{chain} \GTR\ model through the exchangeable parameters $\theta_{\{\x, \x'\}}(\wV^b)$ by plugging in the definition of $\sufftransV_i^{\textrm{chain}}(\{x, x'\})$ in Equation~\ref{eq:chain_phi}:
+where $i=1, 2, \ldots, |\statespace|(|\statespace|-1)/2.$ If we set $\eta((x, x'))=\eta_{\textrm{dist}}(\{x, x'\})$, the intuition of the Bayesian \GLM\ chain \GTR\ model is that the value of each exchangeable parameter $\theta_{\{x, x'\}}$ depend on $\{x, x'\}$ and its neighbour pair denoted as $\{x{''}, x{'''}\}$.
+Its neighbour pair satisfies that $\vert\eta(\{x{''}, x{'''}\})-\eta(\{x, x'\})\vert=1.$ Equivalently, we can define the Bayesian chain \GTR\ model through the exchangeable parameters $\theta_{\{\x, \x'\}}(\wV^b)$ by plugging in the definition of $\sufftransV_i^{\textrm{chain}}(\{x, x'\})$ in Equation~\ref{eq:chain_phi}:

-For simplicity, we focus on the simple example of chains, but it does not need to be a chain.
-Other sparse graphs would also be suitable.
+For simplicity, we focus on the simple example of chains, but this model could be generalized to other sparse graphs.
 We provide a general characterization of the running time analysis for both arbitrary factor graphs and factor graphs with sparse structure in Section~\ref{sec:running_time_lbps_general}.
-The chain \GTR\ model is general since it is able to represent all rate matrices.
-We provide this proof in Appendix A.
+The chain \GTR\ model is general in the sense that it is able to represent any rate matrices.
+We prove this in Appendix A.